Modern & measurable results

-A hernia is a bulging of the intervertebral disc.
+A herniated disc is a bulge of the intervertebral disc.
 Between two vertebrae there is an intervertebral disc also called a disc.
-The intervertebral disc has a cartilage-like ring on the outside with a soft core in the middle, also called the nucleus.
-This core has the function of absorbing the daily shock load.
-As we get older, the volume of this core can decrease.
-The body is then less able to withstand these shock loads.
+The intervertebral disc has a cartilage-like ring on the outside with a soft core in the middle also called the nucleus.
+The function of this nucleus is to absorb daily shock loads.
+As we age, the volume of this nucleus can decrease.
+The body is then less able to withstand this shock load.
 The cartilage-like ring then also becomes less in quality.
-This can cause the nucleus to come out and put pressure on a nerve.
-We call this a hernia.
+As a result, the core may come out and put pressure on a nerve.
+This is called a herniated disc.
 The nerve runs from the back to the leg.
-That is why a hernia can cause complaints in the leg.
-Common complaints are: pain, tingling, numbness of the skin or even muscle loss.
-One of the most well-known symptoms is that the pain in the leg is in the foreground.
-So you generally have more leg pain than back pain.
-Statistically, men are generally more likely to suffer from a herniated disc than women.
-The average age is between 30 and 50 years.
+Hence a herniated disc can cause symptoms in the leg.

-The complaints can arise in different ways.
-It can be that the pain appears when you have to pick something up from the ground.
+The symptoms can occur in different ways.
+It may be that the pain kicks in during when you have to pick something up off the ground.
 It can also gradually get worse over a few days.
 The most common complaint is lower back pain with radiation to the leg.
-With a herniated disc there is often more leg pain than low back pain.
-The place where the core bulges determines where it radiates.
-This depends on the level of the bulge.
-Each nerve has its own muscle and radiation area.
-When the nerve becomes pinched by the bulge, it can disrupt the supply to an area.
+With a herniated disc, there is often more leg pain than low back pain.
+Where the core bulges out determines where it radiates.
+So this is down to the level of the bulge.
+Each nerve has its own muscle and radiating area.
+When the nerve becomes pinched by the bulge, it can interfere with the care of an area.
 In addition to pain, there may be tingling or numbness of the skin.
-In some cases, the muscles can no longer be controlled properly, which is called motor deficiency.
-The symptoms usually increase with coughing, sneezing or pushing.
-When this happens, there is an increase in pressure in the abdomen, which in turn increases the pressure on the bulge.
-Standing or sitting for long periods of time is often unpleasant, so the advice is to change position regularly.
+In some cases, muscles can no longer be properly controlled, which is referred to as motor failure.
+The symptoms usually increase with coughing, sneezing or squeezing.
+When this happens there is an increase in pressure in the abdomen which in turn increases the pressure on the bulge.
+Standing or sitting for long periods is often uncomfortable and the advice is to change positions regularly.

-The prognosis for a hernia is favourable.
-The part that bulges and causes the symptoms will slowly disappear again.
+The prognosis of a herniated disc is favorable.
+The part that bulges and causes the symptoms will slowly disappear.
 In general, people recover faster from their leg pain.
-After that, the complaints in the lower back will also decrease.
-It is important to keep moving during these complaints.
-A hernia lasts on average a few months.
+After that, the symptoms in the low back also decrease.
+It is important to keep moving during these symptoms.
+On average, a herniated disc lasts several months.
 Actively working on your recovery can speed up this process.

 What can we do for you?

-The most important thing is that you know how best to deal with these symptoms.
-A good start is half the work.
-Information on the internet is often outdated and causes unnecessary panic.
-Together we will look at how you can keep moving in a responsible way.
-When the back moves less well, manual therapy can offer a solution to restore the mobility in the back.
-Movement has a pain-relieving effect and keeps the muscles in shape during the recovery from a hernia.
-The right exercises are important to recover naturally and avoid surgery.
-More than 80% recovers in a natural way and surgery is not necessary.
-In case of extreme complaints and corresponding symptoms, it is still possible to have surgery.
-Physiotherapy also plays an important role in getting you moving again after surgery.
+The most important thing is to know how best to deal with these symptoms.
+A good start is half the battle.
+Information on the Internet is often outdated and causes unnecessary panic.
+Together we look at how you can keep moving responsibly again with specific advice.
+When the back is less mobile, manual therapy can offer a solution to restore the mobility in the back.
+Movement has a pain-relieving effect and keeps the muscles in shape during recovery from a herniated disc.
+Proper exercises are important to recover naturally and avoid surgery.
+More than 80% recover naturally an operation is then not necessary.
+For severe complaints with matching symptoms it is still possible to intervene surgically.
+Physical therapy also plays an important role in recovery after surgery.

 - Bed rest is necessary

-- Everyone with back pain should have a photo or MRI.
+- Anyone with back pain should have an image or MRI taken

 - A hernia always requires surgery

-- After a hernia, my back will always be a weak spot
+- After a herniated disc my back always remains a weak spot

 What can you do yourself?

-Because a hernia can cause serious pain, the automatic reaction is often to do little and especially to rest.
+Because a herniated disc can cause serious pain, often the automatic reaction is to do little and especially to take rest.
 Now this is certainly important in the first 10 to 14 days.
 After this phase it is important not to sit or lie still.
-Make sure you regularly change your position.
-Do not sit, stand or lie too long.
-Start with small walks and build this up slowly.
+Make sure you change your posture regularly.
+Do not sit, stand or lie down for too long.
+Start by walking small distances and build up slowly.
 If necessary, choose a route where you can sit down for a while.
-When you are at home it is good to lie down for a while.
-By lying down other parts of the intervertebral discs are burdened than by sitting or standing.
+When you are at home it is a good idea to lie down.
+Lying down puts strain on other parts of the intervertebral disc than sitting or standing.
 But certainly not for too long or too often.
 Try not to bend over too often and be careful with lifting.
-Ask your physiotherapist for suitable exercises and build them up gradually, depending on the pain.
-If necessary, consult your GP about the right painkillers or anti-inflammatories.
+Ask your physical therapist for appropriate exercises and build up slowly as the pain progresses.
+If necessary, consult with your doctor about appropriate painkillers or anti-inflammatories.

-- Make sure there is enough variation in lying down, standing, sitting and walking
+- Provide adequate variety in lying, standing, sitting and walking

-- Know that the vast majority of people with a hernia recover naturally.
-Do not panic unnecessarily and trust your body's ability to recover.
+- Know that the vast majority of people with herniated discs recover naturally.
+Don't panic unnecessarily and trust your body's ability to recover

-- Look together with your physiotherapist for exercises that suit the recovery phase you are in.
+- Look with your physical therapist for exercises that fit the recovery phase you are in